Return to youritmates.com home page

 Your IT & Tech Mates may keep records to help review ambassadors, zones, share codes, campaigns, activities, introductions, referrals, rewards, complaints and follow-up tasks.

-These records help the team make safer decisions, but they do not by themselves create public rights, payment rights, job rights, zone ownership, provider approval or permanent status.
+These records help the team make safer decisions, but they do not by themselves create public rights, payment rights, job rights, zone ownership, service partner approval or permanent status.

 8. Australian Consumer Law and non-excludable rights